seanap/Plex-Audiobook-Guide/README.md

 Following this guide will also give you everything you need for a properly organized Booksonic server.
 While Plex doesn't really care about your folder structure beyond `/Audiobook/Author/Book/book.mp3`, Booksonic exclusively uses folder structure for it's organization and it also looks for `cover.jpg`/`desc.txt`/`reader.txt` files (automatically created with the Action script) for additional metadata.

-If you have an iOS device use the [Prologue app](https://prologue-app.com/), it is *miles* better than the Plex for iOS app.
+If you have an iOS or Android device use [BookCamp](https://www.bookcamp.app/), it is *miles* better than the Plex app and PlexAmp and works on both iOS and Android.

-For Android devices, I recently started using the updated PlexAmp Android app and it handles Audiobooks much better.
-It's still not at the same level as Prologue, or a dedicated player like Smart.
-Pros: It lets you filter/browse by Genre, Narrator, Year, it remembers where you left off very well, it supports Car Play and Android Auto.
-Cons: Suffers from the 90% marked as Played bug in plex, no sleep timer, requires PlexPass.
 <!-- blank line -->
 ----
 <!-- blank line -->